Liquid and Balanced Workload Modes

 During the work, there are a few possible questions your colleagues might ask.
 For example: Is it possible for sprints to complete more than 80% more tasks?
 How many resources do we need to complete the plan?
 Is the variability consistent with your forecasts?
 Do you believe the time is right to deliver the product?
 To have such answers manager needs to analyze the data from the project.

 Depending on what team you have there is an available a certain set of reports.
 For the Kanban team, Jira provides a few reports in the Agile section.
 For Scrum teams, Jira offers different reports based on who manages the team: the company or the team itself.
 If your project type is Company-managed software then Jira provides a wider range of reports.
 For the Team-managed software type, there are fewer reports.
-But for the last type, is hidden by default.
+But the last type is hidden by default.
 To enable the reports, the user has to select a Specific Project → choose Project Settings → Features → Turn on the Reports switch.

 To view Jira reports, users have to select a Specific Project → to choose Your project → Reports.
 Click the Report icon at the top left.
 It displays every report supported by Jira.
 This picture shows you the easiest and simplest way of accessing specific projects.

-Burndown Chart in Jira allows predicting whether the team will finish its work in time.
+Burndown Chart in Jira allows for predicting whether the team will finish its work in time.
 It shows the amount of completed and remaining work during the sprint or epic.
 Moreover, it helps to inform the team about the changes in the work scope.

 But the situation may be vice versa.
 If a team is always late and cannot complete tasks in time, it means that members are overloaded and this issue must be fixed.
 When you have rapid falls in the diagram it means that work was not evenly distributed and it was evaluated in the wrong way.